 Speaking of first impressions, the front door is not just the entryway into your house, but it also feeds your home with nourishment and energy, according to feng shui practitioners.
 Give it the proper dressing with a seasonal nature-inspired wreath.
 If you’re handy with a glue gun, you can make your own, like this bountiful creation from Tidbits & Twine.

-If crafting isn’t your thing, our Autumn Walk Dried & Preserved Wreath celebrates the hues of the season with preserved maple leaves, natural pine cones and acorns affixed to a natural twig base.
+If crafting isn’t your thing, wreaths celebrate the hues of the season with preserved maple leaves, natural pine cones or acorns affixed to a natural twig base.
 And remember: wreaths are great because you can hang them inside too.

 Make up Your Mantel